pola-rs/polars-book/user_guide/src/dsl/window_functions.md

 ## More examples

-Below we flex our muscles with window functions to compute:
+For more exercise, below are some window functions for us to compute:

 - sort all pokemon by type
-- select the first 3 pokemon per type as `"Type 1"`
+- select the first `3` pokemon per type as `"Type 1"`
-- sort the pokemon within a type by speed and select the first 3 as `"fastest/group"`
+- sort the pokemon within a type by speed and select the first `3` as `"fastest/group"`
-- sort the pokemon within a type by attack and select the first 3 as `"strongest/group"`
+- sort the pokemon within a type by attack and select the first `3` as `"strongest/group"`
-- sort the pokemon by name within a type and select the first 3 as `"sorted_by_alphabet"`
+- sort the pokemon by name within a type and select the first `3` as `"sorted_by_alphabet"`

 ```python
 {{#include ../examples/expressions/window_3.py:3:}}